-- ◆ WEP Manual: WEP Security is a Privacy option that is based on encryption between the Router and any PCs ("clients") you have with wireless cards.
-If you are not using WPA-PSK Privacy, you can use WEP encryption instead.
-For this encryption to work, both your Wireless Access Point and each client must share the same Wireless ID (SSID), and both must be using the same encryption keys.
-See "WEP-Manual" on page 48. - ♦ WPA-PSK: allows you to enter your own key, the most secure option for your wireless network.
-The key can be between 8 and 63 characters, but for best security it should be at least 20 characters.
+◆ WEP - Manual: WEP Security is a Privacy option that is based on encryption between the Router and any PCs ("clients") you have with Wi-Fi cards.
+For this encryption to work, both your Wi-Fi Access Point and each client must share the same Wi-Fi ID (SSID), and both must be using the same encryption keys.
+See "WEP-Manual" on page 45.